-Republicans to push health care bill in CNN debate
+Republicans push health care bill in CNN debate

 - Sens.
 Bernie Sanders, Amy Klobuchar, Lindsey Graham and Bill Cassidy will debate

-(CNN)The two Republican senators leading the party's last ditch bid to repeal Obamacare are about to launch an effort to save their reeling bill in a prime-time debate on CNN.
+(CNN)Two top Republicans launched a last ditch bid to save their reeling Obamacare replacement bill in a prime time CNN debate Monday with Sen Lindsey Graham defending their all but doomed plan as a "damn good idea."

 Sens.
-Lindsey Graham and Bill Cassidy face off against Democrats Sen. Bernie Sanders and Sen. Amy Klobuchar at 9 p.m.
-ET, with their measure appearing all-but-doomed after a third Republican, Sen. Susan Collins of Maine, came out against it.
+Lindsey Graham and Bill Cassidy are facing off against Democrats Sen. Bernie Sanders and Sen. Amy Klobuchar, with their measure appearing all-but-doomed after a third Republican, Sen. Susan Collins of Maine, came out against it.

 Senate Majority leader Mitch McConnell can only afford to lose a total of two votes in order to pass the legislation.